 Here's a picture of one of George's original grills from an article about George Stephen written by the Smithsonian Institute.

 The lid changed everything because the grill worked better.
 It cooked foods evenly.
-Before, without the cover, foods would burn because the fire was too hot.
+Before, without the cover, food would burn because the fire was too hot.
 And on windy days, ashes got all over your beautiful steaks.